Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-version/README.md

 ## States

+* OK if the installed version is not EOL and no newer versions are requested to be checked.
-* WARN if software is EOL
+* WARN if the software is EOL.
-* Optional: WARN when new major version is available
+* Optional: WARN when a new major version is available.
-* Optional: WARN when new minor version is available
+* Optional: WARN when a new minor version is available.
-* Optional: WARN when new patch version is available
+* Optional: WARN when a new patch version is available.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics